 - a welfare benefits and debt advice service to cancer patients who are receiving treatment and their families

-- A general telephone advice service for those affected by cancer but who are no longer in treatment
+- a general telephone advice service for those affected by cancer but who are no longer in treatment

 As well as providing advice to individual clients to help them with their problems, we also carry out campaign work to lobby for changes in policies and services.
 Much of this work is done in association with the national Citizens Advice service.
 Our campaign successes improve the lives of many people who may never have used the services of Citizens Advice.
 To find out more about our campaigning work click here.

 To operate, we depend on support.
 We receive grants from the local council and donations from sources.
 To maintain our service, continuous funding is always required.
 You can find out more about how you could help on the Get involved page and about our partners here.
-Our service is staffed and supported by the efforts of a small number of paid staff and approximately 100 volunteers.
+Our service is staffed and supported by the efforts of a small number of paid staff and approximately 50 volunteers.
 If you are interested in becoming one of our team, the get involved page will provide you with more information.